Triangle Hawk Moth

 (Photo: courtesy of Ken Jackson, Wedderburn, New South Wales)

-The caterpillars of this species lack the spike on the tail that many caterpillars in SPHINGIDAE have, but the last abdominal segment is huge, and the body tapers to a tiny forked head.
-The caterpillars are green and covered in small warts.
-There is a diagonal yellow stripe on each side of each abdominal segment.
+The caterpillars of this species lack the spike on the tail that many caterpillars in SPHINGIDAE have, but for the first 6 instars: the body tapers from a fat tail to a brown forked spike on the head.
+For the 7th (last) instar the pointed head is more rounded.
+All instars are green and covered in small warts.
+The last three instars have a variable set of diagonal yellow stripes, one on each side of each abdominal segment.

-The caterpillars grow to a length of about 12 cms.
-They feed on the foliage of various species of :
+The caterpillars grow to a length of about 11 cms.

 The male moths have coremata which display tufts of orange hair, probably dispersing pheromones to attract females.